Nulla Dies Sine Linea

 The civitas I embrace is the one that enables the existence of a total human being, i.e. where everyone is able to cultivate themselves as much as possible, if not to the full.
 In such a place, education and erudition will achieve their ultimate zenith, that their members may be less helpless and closer than ever to truth, the fulfilment of their first existential duty.

 If you are interested in philosophy, have a look at Gregory Name’s reading list.
 Get in touch if you want to take this debate further!

 On these leaves, a passer-by will find the work of someone who lives for his words.
 He withdrew from social noise to remain true to himself.
 A thinker has the whole world before himself, and yet the world owes him nothing.
 This is a natural condition of existence.

-Most people take a writer's work for granted.
-It is easy to overlook the amount of time, of energy and money an artist has to sacrifice to give birth to their works.
+Most people take a writer’s work for granted.
+It is easy to overlook the amount of time, of energy and money an artist has to sacrifice to give birth to his or her works.
 More and more, I see the world nurturing its technocratic tendencies, showing always less understanding for the purpose of art and for the life of artists.
 Those who believe art is but an eccentric hobby of the idle, the rich or the cranky, are leading a sad life.

 But many recognise the potential of art.
 They know that a society without free creativity and critical thinking is breeding populism, extremism and authoritarianism.
 They know how fragile art is in the age of mass manipulation and mediatic distraction.
-This is a world that is proving detrimental to any high aspirations of the human soul.
+This is a world that is proving detrimental to any higher cultural ambition.
 A world where idealism, stoicism and lucidity are badly needed.

 To those who have truly read and recognised my work, I may disclose some of the efforts behind them.
 It is widely known that any writer wishing to bring about a serious contribution to art today will need to provide regularly for:

 - a secretary to do any time-consuming research;

-- a professional proofreader to make sure his work is not pervaded with mistakes easily overlooked;
+- a proofreader to make sure no mistakes are overlooked;